NeuroDesk/neurodesk.github.io/content/en/developers/documentation/creating-website-content.md

 ### Code blocks

-You can add codeblocks to your tutorial as follows:
+You can add codeblocks to your content as follows:

 ```none
 # Some example code